Watts-College/crj-507-spring-2024/schedule.md

 <br>
 <br>

-## Lab-02 - Constructing Groups
+## Lab-02 - Network Visualization

-Read the following sections from the [course chapter on groups](http://ds4ps.org/dp4ss-textbook/p-050-business-logic.html) before starting the lab.

-You will need a basic understanding of constructing groups and subsets in these sections.

-* Logical Operators (1.1)
-* Selector Vectors (1.2)
-* Usefulness of Selector Vectors (1.3)
-* Compound Logical Statements (2.1)
-* The Opposite-Of Operator (2.2)

-The rest of the chapter is useful information to come back to, but not needed for the lab.

-*Similar to last week, the chapter highlights some easy ways to make errors with your code.
-We don't want to convince you that R is hard, but rather to ensure that you are paying attention to some subtle features of machine language that can impact your data.*
+The purpose of this lab is to familiarize yourself with how networks are created and visualized in R.

 <a class="uk-button uk-button-default" onclick="window.open('../labs/lab-02-instructions.html')">LAB-02 Instructions</a>

+This lab has a tempalte.
 Click to download the lab template.
-Modify and submit using the instructions.
+Modify the template using the instructions and submit your assignment.

-<a class="uk-button uk-button-default" onclick="window.open('../labs/cpp-526_reformatted-labs/Lab-02-LastName.zip?raw=true')">LAB-02 Template</a>
+<a class="uk-button uk-button-default" onclick="window.open('../labs/templates/lab-02-LastName.zip?raw=true')">LAB-02 Template</a>

 ## Submit Solutions to Canvas